x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-legacy-hybrid-public-folders.md

 ## Step 5: Configure Exchange Online users to access on-premises public folders

-A Microsoft 365 or Office 365 mailbox who is not represented by a MailUser object on-premises (local to the target public folder hierarchy) won't be able to access on-premises public folders.
+A Microsoft 365 or Office 365 mailbox that is not represented by a MailUser object on-premises (local to the target public folder hierarchy) won't be able to access on-premises public folders.

 You can use following command to identify such mailboxes: